-From early age when a boy is surrounded by mother`s hypercare, he grows into an adult without fully realizing that mother-son relations could be more free and less emotionally dependent.
-For mamma`s boy it is difficult to lead independent life as a man, as all steps, even a choice of his woman should be agreed with mother.
-And if mother does not accept that woman, a son will never marry or be with her.
+A boy, surrounded by mother`s hypercare, grows into an adult who does not fully realize that the mother-son relations could be more free and less emotionally dependent.
+For mamma`s boy it is difficult to lead independent life as a man, as all steps, even a choice of his woman should be agreed with the mother.
 And this is not because he does not have his own opinion.
 Most probably he does, however, it is hidden so deeply inside under tectonic layers of mother`s influence.

 If a mother has several sons, Jocasta complex is likely to manifest itself in relation only with one son, the most preferred one.

 This complex embodies an obsessive desire of a father to keep his daughter permanently by his side, which prompts him to impede her getting married, and, therefore leaving him.

 Usually a relational knot gets undone when a daughter continues granting her attention and care to father, thus, giving him assurance that he`ll always have her support even if she raises her own family.

 This complex illustrates unconscious or pre-conscious hatred of mother toward her children, which evidences all mum`s attempts to harm her offsprings morally, verbally and physically.
 In such a way, a biological mother fulfills her pathological desire to revenge on her husband.
 Therefore, by hurting her kids, she also inflicts injury on her husband.

 It is viewed as a surpressed desire of a son to get rid of his mother by all possible means.
 Its initial stage is manifested when a son totally isolates a mother from his life until a total cut-off of a mother-son connection.
 A final stage includes son`s manifested aggressive behavior, and may get different forms depending on mother`s response.